 Note: The font for labels changes when you change the font for the entire chart in the Chart tab of the Format sidebar.

-To position value and data labels in a pie or donut chart, and add leader lines to them, click the disclosure arrow next to Label Options, then do any of the following:
+To position value and data labels in a pie or doughnut chart, and add leader lines to them, click the disclosure arrow next to Label Options, then do any of the following:

-Change the position of the labels: Drag the Distance from Center slider to set where the labels appear.
-Moving the labels farther from the center of the chart can help separate overlapping labels.
+Change the position of the labels: Drag the Distance from Centre slider to set where the labels appear.
+Moving the labels further from the centre of the chart can help separate overlapping labels.

-Add leader lines: Select the Leader Lines checkbox.
-You can change the line type, color, and width of the leader lines and add endpoints to them.
+Add leader lines: Select the Leader Lines tickbox.
+You can change the line type, colour and width of the leader lines and add endpoints to them.

 Choose leader line form: Click the pop-up menu and choose Straight or Angled.
 With angled leader lines, the callouts align into columns, as shown below.